 63. Additional problems occur for indigenous peoples in federal States.
 In British Columbia, Canada, the Kaska Nation spans four jurisdictions (three provinces and the federal jurisdiction) impeding their movement, in particular when it comes to traditional hunting and harvesting and their ability to self-govern.
 In Tarahumara in Mexico, the division across different municipalities creates conflict between indigenous peoples in two different municipalities.
-77 In the Russian Federation, the political, economic and cultural rights of the Karelians in the Republic of Karelia are stipulated in the Karelian Constitution and laws, while Karelians living in the Tverskaya region have only a right to cultural autonomy.
-Vepsian people living in two regions of the Russian Federation can obtain pension benefits, while others in a third region are denied that opportunity.
+In the Russian Federation, the political, economic and cultural rights of the Karelians in the Republic of Karelia are stipulated in the Karelian Constitution and laws, while Karelians living in the Tverskaya region have only a right to cultural autonomy.
+Vepsian people living in the Republic of Karelia of the Russian Federation can obtain pension benefits, while those living in two other regions are denied that opportunity.